 As a highly addictive opioid drug, heroin’s impact goes beyond the bounds of the individual user.
 The social and medical aftereffects of drug use have a destructive and long-lasting societal impact on the community.
 There has been an increase in heroin use partly because prescription painkillers are more costly and less effective.
 There are medications available to treat heroin addiction and reduce the drug cravings and symptoms of withdrawal.

 At Ethan Crossing Recovery, we have a medication-assisted detox program that will prepare you for the next stages of your recovery, addiction treatment, and therapy.
 We believe in providing individual, group, and family therapy working in tandem to bring you back to full health.
-Contact our treatment team online or at 833.691.0736 for you to take the first step on your journey to wellness and recovery.
+Anyone can get help at any point.
+Ethan Crossing Recovery serves the Cincinnati, Dayton, Columbus, Ohio area.
+Contact us today.